 Adding an event to the calendar on lu.se

-Is your division planning a popular science event – a lecture, debate or some other event which is intended for the general public, for schools or other groups outside the University?
+Is your division, department or equivalent planning a popular science event – a lecture, debate or some other event which is intended for the general public, for schools or other groups outside the University?
 Do enter the event in Lund University’s general calendar, which is displayed on lu.se.

 External target audiences in focus